How Long Do Veneers Last When Applied to Teeth?

 How Long Do Veneers Last Normally?

 Porcelain veneers definitely last longer than composite veneers – up to three times as long according to some sources.
 Composite veneers also have the potential to chip at times and must then be repaired, while porcelain veneers rarely need maintenance once they have been applied to a patient’s teeth.
 Normally, composite resin veneers will last four to eight years for most patients.
+There are also a variety of veneer care and maintenance factors that can help extend their life and beauty.

 Porcelain veneers will last 12 to 25 years – quite a difference in terms of longevity, though porcelain veneers are a more prudent investment in a patient’s mouth.